I Don’t meet the competition. I Crush It! – Charles H. Revson | American businessman |

 - Highest price positioning

-With this data, you can deep dive into how and why some competitors are able to offer lower prices, which some are charging a premium price.
-Study closely their quality, distribution channels, promotion strategies, and production strategies that will given you details on the reason for their pricing.
+With this data, you can deep dive into how and why some competitors are able to offer lower prices, while some are charging a premium price.
+Study closely their quality, distribution channels, promotion strategies, and production strategies that will give you details on the reason for their pricing.

 Based on the different models used by your competitors, you can carefully assess your business model and your current pricing.
 You could end up with a more viable option for your business.

-Step 6: Conduct Deep analysis of Competitor’s Social Media conversations
+Step 6: Conduct a Deep analysis of the Competitor’s Social Media conversations

 If consumers strongly believe that your product is the best, then you are definitely the best.